hirosystems/stacks.js/README.md

 ## About

-Blockstack JS is a library for profiles/identity and authentication.
+Blockstack JS is a library for profiles/identity, authentication, and storage.

 The authentication portion of this library can be used to: